rubocode/wfs/introduction/index.md

 > **Rob Pike**

-Here we take the perspective that any given system system is a cluster of intelligence that can be meaningfully sliced into smaller clusters of intelligence.
+Here we take the perspective that any given system system is a cluster of intelligence (CI) that can be meaningfully sliced into smaller clusters of intelligence.
 It helps if you have already had a look at [cdi&trade;](/cdi).